Jamazi4/bimcat/notes.md

      if you change the library to private, then however you'll be able to remove them

-5. You can create private or public Composite Library but can not toggle the private attribute after the creation
+5. You can create private or public Composite Library

+   - After creation of the composite library you can not change it's privacy, as you don't necessarily own the content.

    - You can share the composite private library just as your normal private libraries

-   - if the composite library is public, you can merge any public library, if it's either your own or you have added it to the favorites.
+   - if the composite library is public, you can merge any public library, that's either your own or you have added it to favorites.

-   - if the composite library is private, you can only merge private libraries, it they are either yours or have been shared with you and you're still their guest
+   - if the composite library is private, you can merge private or public libraries, it they are either yours or have been shared with you and you're still their guest

-   - When you merge someone else's private library, their author will automatically become a guest of your composite library.
-Removing them from the guests will result in removing their libraries from your composite library.
+   - There is a chance that a public library that's in your composite library will become private.
+In this case it will still be in your composite library until the owner removes you from the guests.

 ## KNOWN ISSUES